Jörgen Raymann

 Jörgen Henri Raymann (born 13 August 1966) is a Dutch-Surinamese cabaretier, stand-up comedian, actor and presenter.

 In 2021, he appeared in the television game show De Verraders ('The Traitors').

 Jörgen Raymann was born in Amsterdam and raised in Paramaribo.
 He is partly of Sephardi Jewish descent.

+He stayed in a monastery for three days for a 2026 episode of the television show Kloostergasten.